flatironinstitute/CaImAn/README.md

 In general ```'cvxpy'``` can be faster, when using the 'ECOS' or 'SCS' sovlers, which are included with the CVXPY installation.
 Note that these dependencies are circumvented by using the OASIS algoritm for deconvolution.

+# Documentation & Wiki

+Documentation of the code can be found [here](http://simonsfoundation.github.io/CaImAn/).
+Moreover, our [wiki page](https://github.com/simonsfoundation/CaImAn/wiki) covers some aspects of the code.

 # Acknowledgements